MegaStrategy/mega-core/README.md

 This can be performed using the `shell/createLaunchAuction.sh` script.

 The launch auction is configured to use a callback that has an allocated allowlist.
 The `setMerkleRoot()` function in the `LaunchAuction.s.sol` script must be called after auction creation to set the merkle root.

+#### Post-Launch Auction

+After the launch auction has been completed, the following can be performed:

+1. Configure the PRICE module using the `configureAssets()` function in the `PriceConfiguration.s.sol` script.
+(This relies on the Uniswap V3 pool for MGST-WETH existing, which is only created and initialised when the auction settles.)

 #### Convertible Debt Auctions